The Treasure of Beerlegem, a story in the ErfgoedApp

 Start at the church, where walkers can compare old photos with the current village scene.
 What are the differences between before and now?
 What has changed?
 To bring past and present very close together, we used a fun application in ErfgoedApp where you can "scratch away" a photo.
 Little by little, the underlying photo emerges and you discover the differences.

-Further along the walk, and thus further back in time, we show an image of an archaeological site.
+Further down the walk, and thus further back in time, we show an image of an archaeological site.
 By scratching away the traces in the landscape on the screen, you bring out the archaeologist in yourself.
 Gradually the excavation becomes visible.
 In the next picture you then look for grave goods and other finds.
 Archaeology is quite exciting and fascinating, even in photographs!

 The power of stories